open-telemetry/opentelemetry-java-instrumentation/instrumentation/servlet/README.md

 `public void javax.servlet.http.HttpServlet#service(ServletRequest, ServletResponse)`.

-These instrumentations are located in separate submodules `servlet-3.0`, `servlet-2.2` and `servlet-jakarta`, because they and corresponding tests depend on different versions of the servlet specification.
+These instrumentations are located in separate submodules `servlet-3.0`, `servlet-2.2` and `servlet-5.0`, because they and corresponding tests depend on different versions of the servlet specification.

 At last, request processing may reach the specific framework that your application uses.